davekilian/terracast/docs/architecture.md

 Active and sealed segments support different access patterns tailored for different use cases:

 Active segments are intended for write-ahead and recovery scenarios.
 These segments are writable, but private to a single node, and are stored in block storage devices owned by that node.
 Writers can insert additional global and row-local "opaque" data that is not parsed by the row store layer itself, which is useful for storing bookkeeping information about transactions for write-ahead log recovery.
-An index which maps (row localid) to (byte offset of row within segment) is maintained in memory for active segments, but not on disk.
+An index which maps (row localid) to (byte offset of row within segment) is maintained in memory for active segments, but not on disk (doing so would cause fragmentation and frequent read-modify-write cycles on flash storage).
 Because there is no persistent index for an active segment, the only way to load an active segment is to read the entire thing from start to finish.
 This is usually required during write-ahead log recovery anyways.

 Sealed segments are intended for long term storage and large-scale parallel queries.
 These segments are immutable, publicly visible to all nodes in a TerrascaleDB cluster, and are stored in global object storage.
 A persistent index from (row id) to (byte offset of row within segment) is persisted to the end of the segment when it is offloaded to object storage, allowing ranges of sealed segments to be demand-paged without reading the full segment end-to-end.
 All opaque data that was inserted into the segment when it was active is cleaned during the process of offloading the segment to object storage.
 The garbage collector only considers sealed segments when choosing candidate segments to garbage-collect.